 (4) Matrikulasi is recognised by selected institutions overseas

 Although the majority of Matrikulasi students pursue degrees in local public universities, there are selected universities abroad that recognise the local matriculation qualification.
-As stated by our Deputy Education Minister, P. Kamalanathan, there were 227 local matriculation graduates in 2014 who were pursuing their tertiary studies overseas.
-The Malaysian Matriculation programme is recognised and accepted by foreign countries like Indonesia, United Kingdom, Australia, New Zealand, among others.
+The Malaysian Matriculation programme is recognised and accepted by foreign countries like the United Kingdom, Australia and New Zealand.

 Who Is Matrikulasi For?